CamHenlin/Greenworks-Go-Kart-Sport-Mode-Enabler/README.md

 To run the Bluetooth Kart Controller application, follow these steps.
 Honestly, I don't know what step to stop at and retry connecting with the Greenworks "SMARTg home" app, and I am not able to put my kart in a state where it no longer works.
 So please feel free to retry before I did in my steps here and let me know what your findings are:

 - Ensure your Greenworks 60V Go Kart is powered on and in range for Bluetooth connectivity.
+The Bluetooth logo on the kart should be off for this app to connect.
 - Mac users: download "bluetoothkart.zip" from this repository.
 Unzip it and double click on the "bluetoothkart" terminal application.
 - Windows users will need to download via source code and run the application using node.js.
 I will provide an executable soon
 - The app will begin searching for the kart.
 It should eventually connect and will start cycling through commands that look like this: